AkifUenalan/InventorySortingProject/README.md

 ## Usage
 - Open your inventory
-- Click the "Sort" button to organize items
+- Click the one of the two button to organize items